brandonmay687/brandonmay687/README.md

 🌱 I’m currently exploring Algorithms and Data Structures

-🔭 I’m currently completing my JavaScript certification with Bloom Tech, FKA Lambda School
+🔭 Recently completed the fullstack certification with Bloom Tech, FKA Lambda School

 🤔 I’m interested in collaborating on algorithm and backend for web design projects